‘We are running out of excuses to not take action, and running out of time…. the time to act is now.”

 - H.E.
 Danny Faure, President of Seychelles, 124m below the ocean surface, Nekton Mission, April 14th 2019

 Very little systemic research has been undertaken beneath 30metres (scuba depth) across Seychelles’ vast ocean territory of 1.37 million km2.
-The objective is to contribute to establishing a baseline of marine life and the state of the ocean in Seychelles.
+Co-defined and co-delivered with the goal is to contribute to marine spatial planning being conducted by The Nature Conservancy and help establish a baseline that includes data from depth about marine life and ocean health.
 Research is focused on understanding how and why biological communities change across depth and geography.
-The deeper reef habitats that are a primary focus are home to a high diversity of organisms but are being impacted by human activities.
+The deeper reef habitats, that are a primary focus, are home to a high diversity of organisms but are being impacted by human activities.